Last Updated on January 28, 2025

 Picnic on Dorsoduro

-Venice isn’t an easy place to find a picnic spot although you’ll often find benches in some small neighborhood squares off the main arteries.
-For a great view, on the other hand, take a vaporetto across the Grand Canal to Dorsoduro the home of the Gallerie dell’Accademia and the Peggy Guggenheim Museum.
+Venice isn’t an easy place to find a picnic spot, although you’ll often find benches in small neighborhood squares off the main arteries.
+For a great view, on the other hand, take a vaporetto across the Grand Canal to Dorsoduro, the home of the Gallerie dell’Accademia and the Peggy Guggenheim Museum.

-Head to the far end of the island where you can have lunch while enjoying a great view across to St. Mark’s Square.
-You won’t find many benches here but the view will more than compensate for it.
+Head to the island’s far end, where you can have lunch while enjoying a great view across from St. Mark’s Square.
+You won’t find many benches here, but the view will compensate for that.

 Copenhagen